joselado/pyqula/README.md

 - Tunneling and contact scanning probe spectroscopy

 # EXAMPLES #
-A variety of examples can be found in pyqula/examples
+A variety of examples can be found in pyqula/examples.
+Short examples are shown below

 ## Band structure of a Kagome lattice